mrwilljackson/tappr/docs/api/uuid-migration-guide.md

 ## Migration Steps

 1. **Update API Calls**:
-   - When creating a new brew, store both the `brewUuid` and `apiBrewUuid` returned in the response.
+   - When creating a new brew, store both the `brewUuid` and `api_brew_uuid` returned in the response.
-   - When creating a review, use the `apiBrewUuid` as the primary reference to the brew.
+   - When creating a review, use the `api_brew_uuid` as the primary reference to the brew.
    - Update your code to handle both UUIDs in the responses.

 2. **Update Database Queries**: